go-graphite/graphite-clickhouse/doc/config.md

  # target-blacklist = []
  # daemon will return the freed memory to the OS when it>0
  memory-return-interval = "0s"
- # additional headers to log
+ # additional request headers to log
  headers-to-log = []

 [clickhouse]